capistrano/capistrano/DEVELOPMENT.md

 # Run the RSpec suite
 $ bundle exec rake spec

-# Run the Cucumber suite (requires Bundler 1.10.5)
+# Run the Cucumber suite
 $ bundle exec rake features

 # Run the Cucumber suite and leave the VM running (faster for subsequent runs)